Baryogenesis and gravitational waves in the Zee-Babu Model: Introduction

 \section{Introduction}

 The Standard Model (SM) has set up numerous great comes about that concur with tests and gave us a clear system of how matter interatomic with each other.
-The foundation of SM is the concept of symmetries such as Lorentz and gauge symmetries.
-The curious thing is that the gauge symmetry unavoidably leads to the presence of gauge bosons which intercede the intuitive between matter (fermions).
+The foundation of the SM is the concept of symmetries such as Lorentz and gauge symmetries.
+The gauge symmetry unavoidably leads to the presence of gauge bosons which mediate interactions.
 Initially, gauge bosons are massless which are not suitable for weak interaction acting in short range.
-Within the Higgs component, which is fundamentally changes for the situation, can produce masses suddenly, simultaneously keeps the SM renormalizability.
+Within the Higgs component, which is fundamentally changes for the situation, can produce masses spontaneously, simultaneously keeps the SM renormalizability.

-However, there are a few crucial issues that have not been unraveled by the SM and one of them is the matter-antimatter asymmetry perplex and we need the hypothesis to be steady with gravity.
+However, there are a few crucial issues that have not been unraveled by the SM and one of them is the matter-antimatter asymmetry problem and we need the hypothesis to be steady with gravity.
 We need a dynamical clarification for this and have to examine electroweak stage prepare that happens within the early universe.
 To explain this problem, besides many others, two standard scenarios are leptogenesis and baryogenesis.
-In the case of leptogenesis, according to Ref. \cite{72}, the typical scale is much higher than electroweak scale.
+In the case of leptogenesis, according to Ref.~\cite{72}, the typical scale is much higher than electroweak scale.
 In 1967, Sakharov proposed three conditions that a model must have in arrange to illuminate the baryogenesis issue \cite{sakharov}, which are baryon number violation, C and CP violation (via sphaleron process), and out-of-equilibrium condition, ie., the first order EWPT and the last condition should be considered first.
 In any case, EWPT inside the setting of the SM does not offer great arrangements since it does not fulfill adequately the two final conditions of baryogenesis.
 Hence, models beyond SM got to be taken into consideration.
 A common choice is to treat the SM as a complete symmetric foundation and add only extraneous particles.
 Of course, we need to come up with good reasons for adding new particles.